1. What is spiritual feng shui?

 All these seven spiritual practices are part of modern feng shui too.
 For example, meditation, singing and chanting and gratitude are part of space clearing process; connecting with nature and plants are part of living in harmony with nature and biophilia effect; rituals are key to feng shui and holy and sacred places are good examples of good feng shui.

-The function of spiritual feng shui
+What is spiritual feng shui for?

 Top tips for spiritual feng shui

 Modern, person-centred spirituality acknowledges and recognises that people have different ways or gateways to connect to the wonder and beauty of life.
 For example, some people get the spiritual connection just by walking their dog in a park, some reading a book, some watching their favourite programme with family or friends, some cooking or having a bath.
-A spiritual connection can happen anywhere and it is not dependent on any specific setting or practice such as meditation, contemplation or prayer which are regarded as typical spiritual practices.
+A spiritual connection can happen anywhere, and it is not dependent on any specific setting or practice such as meditation, contemplation or prayer which are regarded as typical spiritual practices.

 Top feng shui tips and ideas to deepen your spiritual connection and to connect with your inner self as well as the wonders and energies of life: